-PCPs will be the MCO enrollee's initial and most important contact with the Medicaid MCO.
+PCPs will be the MCO enrollee's initial and most important contact with the MCO under Mountain Health Trust.
 The PCPs' responsibilities are outlined in Article III, Section 2.2 of the contract.

 According to West Virginia State Code 16-29 H-9, a patient-centered medical home is, "a health care setting that facilitates partnerships between individual patients and their personal physicians and, when appropriate, the patients' families and communities.
 A patient-centered medical home integrates patients as active participants in their own health and well-being.
-Patients are cared for by a physician or physician practice that leads a multidisciplinary health team, which may include, but is not limited to, nurse practitioners, nurses, physician's
+Patients are cared for by a physician or physician practice that leads a multidisciplinary health team, which may include, but is not limited to, nurse practitioners, nurses, physician's assistants, behavioral health providers, pharmacists, social workers, physical therapists, dental and eye care providers and dieticians to meet the needs of the patient in all aspects of preventive, acute, chronic care and end-of-life care using evidence-based medicine and technology.
+At the point in time that the Center for Medicare and Medicaid Services includes